Avery Brundage: Relationships

 In 1927, at the age of 40, Brundage married Elizabeth Dunlap, who was the daughter of a Chicago banker.
 She was a trained soprano, which was a talent that she exhibited to people who visited the Brundage home.
 She had a strong interest in classical music.
 This interest might not have been fully shared by her husband, who said that a performance of Wagner's Die Walküre "started at 7 o'clock, at 10:00 pm I looked at my watch and it registered exactly 8 o'clock".
 Elizabeth died at age 81 in 1971.

-In 1973, Brundage married Princess Mariann Charlotte Katharina Stefanie von Reusshad.
+In 1973, Brundage married Princess Mariann Charlotte Katharina Stefanie von Reuss.
 He had no children with either of his two wives.
 However, during his first marriage Brundage fathered two sons out of wedlock with his Finnish mistress, Lilian Dresden.
 His affair with Dresden was one of many.
 The children were born in 1951 and 1952, at precisely the time that Brundage was being considered for the presidency of the IOC.
 Though he privately acknowledged paternity, Brundage took great pains to conceal the existence of these children; he was concerned that the truth about his extra-marital relationships might damage his chances of election.
 He requested that his name be kept off the birth certificates.
 Brundage visited his two sons periodically in the 1950s, visits that tailed off to telephone calls in the 1960s and nothing in his final years.
 He did establish a trust fund for the boys' education and start in life, but after his death, unnamed in his will, they sued and won a small settlement of $62,500 each out of his $19 million estate.